Seeed-Studio/wio-cli/README.rst

 Wio Link Client can be installed from PyPI using pip::

     pip install wio-cli

+If you have already installed the library, execute the following command to ensure you’re using the latest library.

+	pip install wio-cli --upgrade

 A list of global options and supported, commands is shown with ``--help``::